 OK I'm not sure if i really love

 this synth.
 Because I'm not that eager to throw my Blofeld away and stay

-with just the Q. I thought that the big boss would oust its mere substitute
+with just the Q. I thought that the big boss would dislodge its mere substitute

 from the league, but actually the cheap substitute turns out to be a new